byt3n33dl3/CorpHydra/README.md

-If you use "://" notation, you must use "[" "]" brackets if you want to supply IPv6 addresses or CIDR ("192.168.0.0/24") notations to attack:
-CorpHydra [some command line options] ftp://[192.168.0.0/24]/ CorpHydra [some command line options] -6 smtps://[2001:db8::1]/NTLM
+If you use "://" notation, you must use "[" "]" brackets if you want to supply IPv6 addresses or CIDR ("192.168.0.0/24") notations to attack: thc-Hydra [some command line options] ftp://[192.168.0.0/24] thc-Hydra [some command line options] -6 smtps://[2001:db8::1]/NTLM

-Note that everything CorpHydra does is IPv4 only!
+Note that everything thc-Hydra does is IPv4 only!
 If you want to attack IPv6 addresses, you must add the "-6" command line option.
 All attacks are then IPv6 only!

-If you want to supply your targets via a text file, you can not use the :// notation but use the old style and just supply the protocol (and module options):
-CorpHydra [some command line options] -M targets.txt ftp You can also supply the port for each target entry by adding ":<port>" after a target entry in the file, e.g.:
+If you want to supply your targets via a text file, you can not use the :// notation but use the old style and just supply the protocol (and module options): thc-Hydra [some command line options] -M targets.txt ftp You can also supply the port for each target entry by adding ":<port>" after a target entry in the file, e.g.: